ArulMari/Assignment/README.md

 Rabobank receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
 These records need to be validated.

 ## Input
 The format of the file is a simplified format of the MT940 format.
-The format is as follows:
+The format is as follows,

 Field  |Description
 ----|----